 Design and Technical Factors That Affect Mobile Benchmarks

-Design and technical choices determine whether a mobile visit feels instant or sluggish.
+Design and technical choices decide if a mobile visit feels fast or slow.
 Fluid layouts, image delivery, and touch-friendly navigation directly influence Core Web Vitals and engagement signals, while server-side delivery, CDNs, and critical CSS control how quickly the first meaningful paint appears.
-Audit these areas first to turn vague performance reports into concrete fixes that improve LCP, CLS, and interaction readiness.
+Start with an audit of these areas to transform vague performance reports into specific fixes that enhance LCP, CLS, and readiness for interaction.

 Responsive design elements to audit (what to check and how)